Arpityadav18/Chatlog-Application/readme.md

 ## Installation

-> Clone this repository and run
+> How to Run this repository

 ```bash
 npm install